SBoudrias/mem-fs-editor/README.md

 Copy file(s) from the `from` path to the `to` path.
 When passing array, you should pass `options.fromBasePath` to be used to calculate the `to` relative path.
 The common directory will be detected and used as `fromBasePath` otherwise.

-Optionally, pass an `options.fileTransform` function (`fileTransform(filepath, contents)`) that transforms both the destination path and file contents.
+Optionally, pass an `options.fileTransform` function (`fileTransform(destinationPath, sourcePath, contents)`) that transforms both the destination path and file contents.
 The function takes two arguments:
-- `filepath`: The resolved destination file path
+- `destinationPath`: The resolved destination file path
+- `sourcePath`: The resolved source file path
 - `contents`: The file contents as a `Buffer`

 It should return a tuple `[newFilepath, newContents]` where: